fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - full source code: 'Die Einheitssprungantwort ist ein Spezialfall der allgemeinen Sprungantwort mit $U_0 = 0$, $U_S = 1$, $t_0 = \qty{0}{\second}$ und $V_0 = 0$.'
     - formalized setting:
         - 'system1' is an instance of 'Übertragungsglied'
-        - 't' is an instance of 'real numbers'
+        - 't' is an instance of 'real number'
-        - 'V0' is an instance of 'real numbers'
+        - 'V0' is an instance of 'real number'
-        - 'U0' is an instance of 'real numbers'
+        - 'U0' is an instance of 'real number'
-        - 'Us' is an instance of 'real numbers'
+        - 'Us' is an instance of 'real number'
-        - 'U_inf' is an instance of 'real numbers'
+        - 'U_inf' is an instance of 'real number'
         - 'in1(t)' is an instance of 'Einheitssprung'
         - 'out1(t)' is an instance of 'Einheitssprungantwort'
         - 'system1' 'has input signal' 'in1(t)'